nfriedly/set-cookie-parser/README.md

 This behavior may become a default part of parse in the next major release, but requires the extra step for now.

+## API

+### parse(input, [options])

+Parses cookies from a string, array of strings, or a http response object.
+Always returns an array, regardless of input format.

+### parseString(individualSetCookieHeader, options)

+Parses a single set-cookie header value string.
+Options object is required.
+Used under-the-hood by `parse()`.
+Returns an object.

+### splitCookieString(combinedSetCookieHeader)

+It's uncommon, but the HTTP spec does allow for multiple of the same header to have their values combined (comma-separated) into a single header.
+This method splits apart a combined header without choking on commas that appear within a cookie's value (or expiration date).
+Returns an array of strings that may be passed to `parse()`.

 ## V2 Changes

 * Added decodeValues option (calls `decodeURIComponent()` on each cookie value), enabled by default.